 - A user can be on Android 8 while another can be on Android 10.

 - A user can be on a 5-inch device or a 6.6-inch device and the list goes on and on.

 Run automated tests on 2000+ real iOS and Android devices available on cloud with Testsigma

-The challenges listed above, however, are not the only challenges that you might face while doing the mobile app testing.
+The challenges listed above are not the only challenges we might face while doing mobile app testing.
 As I said, you can never anticipate what kind of challenge might come next.
-Therefore, we welcome suggestions and experience from our mobile app testers for the community.
+Therefore, we welcome suggestions and experiences from our portable app testers for the community.